-Amjad Aziz , From zero to Hero
+“ Amjad Aziz , From

-“ Amjad Aziz , From zero to Hero”
+zero to Hero”

-(Owner of Bio-Mondie an organic stores, having revenue of 350 million euros as well as having private jet)
+(Owner of Bio-Mondie an organic stores,

 The boy from Jhelum arrived in freezing Paris with nowhere to travel , and spent his first night within the famous Pere Lachaise Cemetery where variety of the world’s most notable personalities, like Frederic Chopin, Wilde and Morrison are